postmanlabs/gsoc/2021/Ideas.md

 Build utilities for managing Postman entities (OpenAPI definitions/collections/environments).
 These utilities could be scripts embedded in Postman requests/collections or an open source project eg. openapi-utils.

 **Required knowledge:**</br>
 Should be familiar with or willing to learn how to use the Postman API, OpenAPI concepts.
 Hands-on experience with Javascript is necessary.
-Some familiarity with version control in Postman would help in managing contributions.
+Some familiarity with version control (https://learning.postman.com/docs/collaborating-in-postman/version-control-for-collections/) in Postman would help in managing contributions.</br></br>

 ### Idea 7: Simple schema registry</br>
 Provide a simple implementation of the schema registry API and showcase how this can be used with AsyncAPI document and schema references.
 It can do an in-memory persistence for schemas as it would be used purely for showcases, and learning materials.